The decision to display uncredited/unbilled credits is made on a case-by-case basis and there are several factors that may influence our choice.

 You need to have at least one pre-existing credited entry in the database.
 We will not display filmographies consisting exclusively of uncredited work.
 We may make an exception in very rare/specific circumstances (e.g. on movies released before 1990, episodes released before 2000 and/or for high-profile credits, such as an uncredited cameo appearance by a celebrity), but in most cases we will not list an uncredited credit unless you have a pre-existing credited filmography.

 The credit must be eligible for inclusion on its own merits.
 There are certain types of credits that we do not list unless they are specifically credited on-screen: these include work on marketing elements of a title (work on key art, trailers etc.), or on non-theatrical versions (e.g. DVD authoring, supplemental materials, captioning etc.), or on localized releases (dubbing, dialogue translation/editing on foreign versions etc.).
-We do not list these credits unless the person has received an on-screen credit for his work in the original version of the title.
+We do not list these credits unless the person has received an on-screen credit for their work in the original version of the title.
+These details may be added to the other works biography section, or alternatively IMDbPro members can add these to the additional credits section of the name page.

 For cast/acting appearances, you must be identifiable and featured on-screen in the final released cut of the title.
 In other words, it's not enough to have worked on a production: your scenes must be included in the final cut and it must be possible to easily identify your appearance (i.e. background work as a crowd member or a similar role where it is impossible to recognize the subject are not eligible).
 If you ended up on the cutting room floor, you are not eligible to be listed.
 We may ask you to supply evidence of this, so you should be prepared to provide photos/stills/screen grabs to verify that you are featured.